Michigan History Museum - States of Incarceration: A National Dialogue on Local HistoriesDate: September 08, 2018 - May 19, 2019

 You'll also find out about the history of incarceration in Michigan with stories and artifacts from our own museum and archives collections.
 Highlights include the story of the last stagecoach robber in Michigan, the history of youth incarceration and Michigan prison labor.
 You'll see rare prisoner photographs and elaborate furniture made by prisoners.
 Young visitors are encouraged to ask, "what is fair?"

-Look for monthly programs that will take a deeper dive into issues surrounding incarceration and the current bipartisan efforts to reform the criminal justice system.
+Free monthly programs, listed below with links to more information, take a deeper dive into issues surrounding incarceration and the current bipartisan efforts to reform the criminal justice system.
 Programs are supported by the Michigan Humanities Council.

 The Michigan History Museum—flagship of the Michigan History Museum System—is located in the east wing of the Michigan Library and Historical Center.
 Sunday admission and weekend parking are free.
 Read more Michigan History Museum visitor information.